Best Time To Visit Salzburg: Seasonal Highlights and Travel Tips

 shutterstock_525541612.jpg

-Winter (December to February) is the off-season in Salzburg, except for the holiday period around Christmas and New Year.
-It’s the best time to visit Salzburg for winter sports enthusiasts, finding endless fun and activities like skiing and snowboarding at nearby ski resorts.
+Winter (December to February) is the low season in Salzburg, except for the holiday period around Christmas and New Year.
+If you want to try winter sports, it’s the best time to visit Salzburg.
+You can enjoy ski trips in Schladming or St. Johann, which is an hour away from the city.

-The famous Christmas markets in Salzburg are a major draw, filling the city with holiday cheer and festive decorations.
+In December, you can enjoy a Christmas market and city tour in Salzburg, soaking in the holiday cheer and festive decorations.
 Stroll along the Residenzplatz Market, Getreidegasse, and Alter Markt to find many holiday treats like Mozartkugel (chocolate), crafts, and gifts to take home.

 Things To Consider During the Shoulder Season in Salzburg